ABFE¶

 The end to end ABFE tool has a number of user-accessible parameters.
 To view all parameters, use:

-from deeporigin.drug_discovery import Complex, EXAMPLE_DATA_DIR
+from deeporigin.drug_discovery import Complex, BRD_DATA_DIR

-sim = Complex.from_dir(EXAMPLE_DATA_DIR)
+sim = Complex.from_dir(BRD_DATA_DIR)

 sim.abfe._params.end_to_end